PRUTHVIRJ/L7-test/README.md

-# Chocolate House Management System
+## Problem statement

-This is a simple command-line application for managing a chocolate house business.
-It allows you to manage seasonal flavors, ingredient inventory, and customer suggestions.
+Create a Simple Python Application for a fictional chocolate house that uses SQLite to manage,
+- Seasonal flavor offerings
+- Ingredient inventory
+- Customer flavor suggestions and allergy concerns

 ## Features